-How to observe Ekadashi
+How to abide by Ekadashi

 In the Ekadashi morning you should take a shower, calm down and clear your mind and body.
 It is important to understand that fasting is not just rejection of food or any other stuff.
 If you give vent to anger or moral deficiency – you are not actually keep a fast, you are just not eating.
 Avoid daytime sleep, oil massage and shaving.

 If you are not fasting eat no more than one time per day after midday during Ekadashi.

 If you occasionally missed the Ekadashi – you can proceed it the next day (Dvadashi) and stop fasting on the 3-d day (Triodashi).
 If the Ekadashi coinced with dashas (the 10th lunar days) there’s no need to fast, buf if it coinced the Dvadasha (12th Lunar day) it calls “pure Ekadashi” (Mahadvadashi) and it can be kept strictly.

 Stop fasting the next morning after 2-3 hours after the sunrise.
 The first meal should consist of fresh fruits or juices.
 Be careful with your ration.
 Your stomach is not working during fasting so do not overload it with heavy food when finishing fasting.

 It is recommended to prepare yourself for the first time fasting during the Ekadashi.
 Calm you mind and body.
 Do not overeat the day before fasting, do not take animal food.
 Vegetables, fruits, porridge are advisable.
 You can perform cleaning procedures (clyster, etc.).
 When stop fasting drink juices, eat vegetables, fruits, cereals, etc. but not too much.